dig-eg-gaz/hugo-site/content/how-to/digitization/ocr-instructions.md

 ![column-block-left](/img/column-block-left.png)

-Run OCR on these images.
-The two text files that result will contain some errors, but they won't confuse the columns.
+When you run OCR on these image, the two text files that result will certainly divide up the contents correctly (though you'll have to combine them piece by piece).

 ### 2d.
 Fix the line breaks
 Before moving this text into XML, let's try to mark as many paragraph breaks as we can.
 Tesseract puts an empty line between most paragraphs.